 For more information call Phillips Bait and Tackle at 863-666-2248.

-Bluegill (bream) are still biting on crickets and red wigglers.
-Bream catches have been slow because many anglers have switched to black crappie (specks) for the cooler months.
-Specks can be caught by drifting live Missouri minnows, or trolling with Hal flies and small spinners over open water, with chartreuse, pink, and white the best colors to use.
+Bluegill (bream) fishing should really start to pick up as water temperatures rise.
+Fish can usually be caught on crickets and red wigglers around shoreline structure.
+With water temperatures climbing, black crappie (specks) catches will begin to slow.
+Try drifting live Missouri minnows, or trolling with Hal flies and small spinners over open water, with chartreuse, pink, and white being the best colors to use.
 Many specks have been caught while fishing from the pier in the southeast corner of the lake by the power plant.
-Largemouth bass can be taken during the cooler months on live wild shiners.
-Try flipping plastic worms in Junebug and red shad colors in and around cattails and bulrush (buggy whips).
-Bass are always present in the “hourglass” and should be present in the canals around the power plant due to warmer water temperatures than the rest of the lake.
+Largemouth bass can be taken on live wild shiners below a cork or free-lined.
+Try flipping plastic worms in Junebug and red shad colors in and around cattails and bullrush (buggy whips).
+Bass can always be found in the “hourglass” and should be in the canals around the power plant due to warmer water temperatures than the rest of the lake.
+The “hourglass” has deeper water with a ring of vegetation which holds fish year-round.
 Spawning starts as early as January, and continues through April, this will be your best chance to find lunker bass.
 Catfish can be caught on chicken livers and commercial stink baits.
-The “hourglass” has deeper water with a ring of vegetation which holds bass, bream, specks, and catfish year-round.